 If the Permittee believes that a test indicating noncompliance will be identified by the Department as an anomalous test result, the Permittee may notify the Department that the compliance test result might be anomalous and that the Permittee intends to take only one (1) additional sample for toxicity testing and wait for notification from the Department before completing the additional monitoring required in this subsection.
-The notification to the Department shall be in writing and accompany the report of the compliance test result and identify the reason for considering the additional monitoring required in the additional monitoring required in the additional monitoring required in this subsection as soon as possible after notification by the Department that the compliance test result was not anomalous.
+The notification to the Department shall be in writing and accompany the report of the compliance test result and identify the reason for considering the compliance test result to be anomalous.
+The Permittee shall complete all of the additional monitoring required in this subsection as soon as possible after notification by the Department that the compliance test result was not anomalous.
 If the one (1) additional sample fails to comply with the effluent limit for acute toxicity, then the Permittee shall proceed without delay to complete all of the additional monitoring required in this subsection.
-The one additional test result shall replace the compliance test result upon determination by the Department that the compliance test result shall replace test result was anomalous.
+The one additional test result shall replace the compliance test result upon determination by the Department that the compliance test result was anomalous.